Webpack Chunk Generation Lifecycle Explained

 Phase 1: Module Graph Construction & Dependency Resolution

 The lifecycle initiates with the NormalModuleFactory parsing entry configurations and constructing a directed acyclic graph (DAG) of dependencies.
-Understanding how the JavaScript Build Pipeline & Module Resolution Fundamentals establishes the baseline for static analysis is critical before chunk boundaries are evaluated.
+Understanding how JavaScript Build Pipeline & Module Resolution Fundamentals establishes the baseline for static analysis is critical before chunk boundaries are evaluated.
 Webpack traverses imports, applies loader transformations, and normalizes paths, creating a flat module registry that serves as the foundation for subsequent splitting logic.

-Configuration Workflow
+Configuration workflow

 // webpack.config.js